 As part of the Biennial celebrations we have a guided tour of

-The exhibition includes a recreation of the stunning Blue and Gold room commissioned by Leyland .
-A Liverpool based ship owner.
+The exhibition includes a recreation of the stunning Harmony in Blue and Gold: The Peacock Room, commissioned by the Liverpool-based ship owner F.R.
+Leyland.

-NB. please make sure you book at desk and your name is down on list.
+NB. please make sure you book at the desk and your name is down on list.*

 Thursday Aug 7th 2014